zeypixel/Learning-C-Remove-Duplicates-from-Vectors/README.md

-# C++ Vector Duplicate Removal (Educational Code)
+C++ Vector Duplicate Removal (Educational Example)

+Hi 👋
-This is a simple **educational C++ code** that demonstrates how to remove duplicate values from a vector using `std::unique`.
+This is just a small educational C++ example I wrote to show how you can remove duplicate values from a vector using `std::unique`.

-I hope this example helps you in your learning journey with C++. 🚀

-## Features
+I made it simple on purpose so it’s easy to follow.
+Hopefully it helps you if you’re studying C++ or just trying to understand how `std::unique` works.

+What it does
-- Shows vector before and after removing duplicates
+- Prints the vector before and after removing duplicates
-- Uses `std::unique` with a custom comparison function
+- Uses a custom comparison function with `std::unique`
-- Displays size before and after cleanup
+- Shows the size of the vector before and after

-## Note
+Note
-`std::unique` only removes **consecutive duplicates**.
+Keep in mind that `std::unique` only removes **consecutive duplicates**.
-To fully remove all duplicates, you need to sort the vector first.
+If you want to remove all duplicates, you need to sort the vector first.

+---

+I hope this little code helps you out 🙂